© 2020 Think Social Publishing, Inc.

 - Don’t only depend on language to describe anxiety.
 Allow students to express their anxiety and stressors in a variety of ways.
 Some can draw pictures of what makes them anxious, which are very helpful for understanding the child’s perspective.
 Most students are willing to use simple visual scales to identify and monitor their anxiety.
 For example, you could create a stress scale template to have students rate their stress when doing different activities as part of the classroom experience.
 For example, the scale could ask: From 1-10, how stressed are you…when walking into the classroom to begin the day?
 During discussion time?
 When finding a group to work with?
 Working in a group?
 Standing in line?
 During recess? etc. You can also make stress scales for students to rate their stress associated with their different classes across the day (e.g. math, science, reading, writing, etc.).
 Or, scales where students rate from calm to stressed how they feel with the different people they experience across the day.
 Another idea is to have them explore their triggers and related Zones and get tools to manage them in The Zones of Regulation curriculum (Kuypers, 2011).
 Remember, we can only help students learn strategies to manage their anxiety when we try to understand their anxiety from their point of view.

 - Provide a range of strategies!
 Help students do what they want to do in the world (goal-directed behavior) by teaching them strategies to manage their anxiety while affirming their evolving social competencies.
 Strategies based in cognitive behavioral therapy (CBT) help students learn to think differently about common stressors so they can respond in a less debilitating manner.
 Some of your students’ anxiety may be due to their limited understanding of how the social world works and how they can better work (navigate to regulate) in the social world.
 We have many resources available to parents and professionals to help students learn to manage their anxiety through a cognitive behavioral lens and foster development of their social competencies.
-The book, What is a Thought (Pransky and Kahofer, 2012), is a wonderful to read with young children to help them learn about the power of their own thinking.
+The book, The Power of Thought on Feelings (Pransky and Kahofer, 2012), is a wonderful to read with young children to help them learn about the power of their own thinking.

 - Help students learn they aren’t stuck with powerful anxiety(s).
 Help students learn that their thoughts and feelings can be noticed, acknowledged, analyzed, and changed.
 Just as a teacher helps students learn to read, write, and think, with your help students can learn to recognize and acknowledge their inner thoughts and feelings (negative and positive).
 Encourage students to use flexible thinking by exploring ways in which they can reframe, reappraise, and think differently about their stressors.
 As part of the language arts curriculum mainstream teachers can encourage students to read books (story books, informational texts, etc.) to build an understanding of their feelings and learn strategies to manage stress.
 They can also encourage students to engage in self-reflection through standards-based written expression about these topics.
 Everyone (including you!) can use video clips from movies and YouTube to explore how anxiety is experienced in different characters.
 Anna Vagin’s books Movie Time Social Learning and YouCue Feelings are excellent resources for teaching different types of social learners about their own and others’ thoughts and feelings in different contexts.